Days Countdown

 | Europe | Entertainment and current affairs | Competition from digital platforms | Public vs. private broadcasting |

-| The Americas | Sport and community events | Technological transition to digital | Strong podcasting culture |
+| The Americas | Sport and community events | Transition to digital technologies | Strong podcasting culture |

 How to Celebrate World Radio Day